 Cost savings of approximatlely 76% achieved on DropArray 384 over traditional 384 well micropaltes for a siRNA genome wide screen.
 Data courtesy IMCB.

 To further facilitate high content assays, DropArray microplates provide the surface and optical properties needed for growing and imaging cells, even for assays requiring high (40x) magnification.
 The cyclic olefin copolymer (COC) used in DropArray microplates provides almost the same high-quality imaging that glass does, allowing even sub-cellular structural changes to be imaged.
 The flat surface of the DropArray microplate and the lack of meniscus effects offer superior optical properties than traditional microplates.
+DA-HCS is offered with the following coated formats:

 C. Cytochalasin D